pr0g/cmake-examples/README.md

 # Modern CMake Examples [![Mentioned in Awesome CMake](https://awesome.re/mentioned-badge.svg)](https://github.com/onqtam/awesome-cmake)

+## Update (2024/10/14)

+I've written a book about CMake! 😱

+It's called **Minimal CMake** and is going to be published on January 3rd, 2025 by Packt.
+You can find a (non-affiliate) link to the book on amazon.co.uk [here](https://amzn.eu/d/exmlBPv), and amazon.com [here](https://a.co/d/6nE4dw7).

+There's a full accompanying repo for the book available [**here**](https://github.com/PacktPublishing/Minimal-CMake) that you're more than welcome to check out to get an idea about the content of the book.
+I'd be delighted if you'd like to order a copy and I hope it will prove as useful as this repo has turned out to be.
+This repo was very much the inspiration for the book, and if it wasn't for all the stars and support I don't think it would have happened.

+A huge thank you to everyone who starred the repo, it means a huge amount!

 ## Overview

-This repository is a collection of as simple as possible CMake projects (with a focus on __installing__).
+This repository is a collection of as simple as possible CMake projects (with a focus on **installing**).
 The idea is to try and help understand exactly what each part of a `CMakeLists.txt` file does and why it is needed.

 This is basically intended as a series of reminders to help me remember how to use CMake 🤦